 - Aston Motel Yamba: This motel is located right across from Lions Park, and it’s within easy walking distance of plenty of shops and restaurants.
 It even has balconies and patios with garden views that are well worth a look.

 Port Macquarie seems to really have it all.
 How does one small town pack so much punch?
 It is home to 17 different beaches, a Wildlife Park, a Nature Park, a Rainforest Centre, one of the oldest churches in Australia, and lots of activities on Hastings River.

-Port Macquarie is a great place to give surfing a go, explore rock pools, spend an afternoon kayaking, or exploring the beautiful coastline on a 9km Coastal Walk.
+Port Macquarie is a great place to give surfing a go, explore rock pools, spend an afternoon kayaking, or explore the beautiful coastline on a 9km Coastal Walk.
 It may not be a haven for nightlife, but it’s the kind of place where you can still find backpackers gathering on the beach and sharing travel stories over a few beers.
-Whats not to love?
+What’s not to love?

 8. Bicheno, Tasmania